 The minimum pension would be guaranteed by the Government, i.e., if the accumulated corpus based on contributions earns a lower than estimated return on investment and is inadequate to provide the minimum guaranteed pension, the Central Government would fund such inadequacy.
 Alternatively, if the returns on investment are higher, the subscribers would get enhanced pensionary benefits.

-Subscribers can now make contributions to APY on monthly/ quarterly / half-yearly basis instead of monthly basis earlier.
+Subscribers can make contributions to APY on monthly/ quarterly / half-yearly basis.

-Subscribers can now voluntarily exit from APY subject to certain conditions, including deduction of Government co-contribution, if any, instead of exit only in extreme cases of death or terminal disease etc. as permitted earlier.
+Subscribers can voluntarily exit from APY subject to certain conditions, on deduction of Government co-contribution and return/interest thereon.